 - Conical shaped screw to optimize bone-screw interface

-- Minimal bone removal allows for future fusion if necessary – “No Bridges Burned”
+- Inlay arthroplasty and minimal bone removal allows for future fusion if necessary – “No Bridges Burned”

-- Anatomic inlay of Toe Classic maintains the length of the 2nd metatarsal
+- Anatomic inlay of Toe Classic HemiCAP® maintains the length of the lesser metatarsals

 - Standardized thread pitch for precise depth and decompression